jstraumann/panoptikum/README.md

 * Open the new `WERKVERZEICHNIS.xlsx` in Calc and save as CSV, using `UTF-8` as encoding, `,` as delimiter, `"` as quotation and enabling `quote all text cells`.
 This should produce a file `WERKVERZEICHNIS.csv`.
-* Download all existing images: `scp -r root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv/images .`
+* Download all existing images: `rsync -azP root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv/images/ ./images/`
 * Place any new image files in the `IMPORT` folder
 * Remove metadata files by `cd`-ing into the `IMPORT` folder and running `find . -name '.*_*' | xargs -d '\n' rm`
 * Rename the newly imported folders with increasing numbers